 Hiring Movers or Do-it-yourself Move?

 You have to decide how you wish to move.
 Do you want to hire a professional moving company?
+How about a vehicle shipping company?
 Or do you prefer doing it on your own?

 Each method has its pros and cons.
 A DIY move affords you complete control over the whole process.
 You may also save money if you have a limited budget.
 However, be prepared to do the heavy lifting and tackle any unexpected problems, like breakages during transit, on your own.